Followers

 War in the Valley

 The following September, Murphy was assigned to help defend Middle Fort in the Schoharie Valley.
-On 16 October, the fort came under siege by a force of Loyalists and Indians led by Major John Johnson, Chief Joseph Brant, and Cornplanter.
-The fort's commander, Major Melanchthon Woolsey, decided to surrender, but Murphy – knowing the fate that awaited him in the hands of vengeful Indians – stridently refused to capitulate.
-He then fired on several flags of truce and threatened to gun down Woolsey if he raised the white flag.
-Eventually, Johnson pulled back and left the garrison intact.
+On October 16, the fort was besieged by a force of Loyalists and Indians led by Major John Johnson, Chief Joseph Brant, and Cornplanter.
+The fort's commander, Major Melanchthon Woolsey, decided to surrender, but Murphy—knowing the fate that awaited him at the hands of vengeful Indians—strongly refused to capitulate.
+He then fired on several flags of truce and threatened to shoot Woolsey if he raised the white flag.
+Eventually, Johnson withdrew and left the garrison intact.
 Murphy and the riflemen pursued and sniped at Johnson's force all the way back to Canada.

 In April 1781, Murphy joined the 3rd Pennsylvania Continental Infantry and fought under General "Mad" Anthony Wayne – himself a badass of the war.
 Murphy fought at the engagement at Green Springs on 16 July 1781 and was later present at the siege and Lord Cornwallis's surrender at Yorktown in October 1781.